When Mehul and I decided to have The Clueless Company, I was practically clueless on how to go with it (yes, the irony is not lost on me).

 This paved the way for our audience’s deeper understanding and trust in TCC as a brand.
 They are familiar with our values and are not afraid to share it with people when need arises.

-In a way, building in public cultivates brand loyalists without having them work with the business.
+In a way, building a startup in public cultivates brand loyalists without having them work with the business.

 3. Helps you with regular user feedbacks

 Audiences with startups building in public are eager to be a part of their journey.

 Believe me, I have witnessed it first hand.